errant-brownie/associations/PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  Associations is an application that allows you to choose a variety of topics you are interested in or passionate about.
+  Associations is an application that allows you to choose a variety of things you are interested in or passionate about.
-  You can then add items related to that topic that you are especially interested in.
-For example, foodies would add Ramen Dojo to their "Food" topic.
-Our application would then look up users also interested in Ramen Dojo to see if they like any other type of food that hasn't been added to your profile yet.
-Associations will then recommend that you try this new type of food.
+  You can then add them to your profile.
+For example, foodies would add Ramen Dojo to their list.
+Our application would then look up users also interested in Ramen Dojo to see if they like any other related items that haven't been added to your profile yet.
+Associations will then recommend that you try these related items.
 Associations aims to enrich your life by helping you make new discoveries more quickly.

 ## Problem ##